Advocacy

 • Increase mental health funding.

-• Ensure access to effective mental health services.
+• Ensure availability of effective mental health services.

-• Ensure social determinants of health are met.
+• Ensure the social determinants of health are met.

 • Ensure safe and respectful crisis intervention.